Bodo-inc/Bodo-examples/Kubernetes/README.md

 ### Step 3: Run your Bodo application

-- Define a kubernetes resource for your Bodo workload, such as the one defined in [`example-mpijob.yaml`](example-mpijob.yaml) that runs the [pi calculation example](docker/pi.py).
+- Define a kubernetes resource for your Bodo workload, such as the one defined in [`example-mpijob.yaml`](example-mpijob.yaml) that runs the [Chicago Crimes example](docker/chicago_crimes.py).
 You can modify it based on your cluster configuration: update `spec.slotsPerWorker` with the number of physical cores (_not_ vCPUs) on each node and set `spec.mpiReplicaSpecs.Worker.replicas` to the number of worker nodes in your cluster.
 Lastly, make sure `-n` is equal to `spec.mpiReplicaSpecs.Worker.replicas` multiplied by `spec.slotsPerWorker`, i.e. the total number of physical cores on your worker nodes.
 If you're using the cluster configuration as defined in step 1, you do not need to modify anything.

 - Run the example by deploying it in your cluster with `kubectl create -f example-mpijob.yaml`.
 This should add 1 pod to each worker and a launcher pod to your master node.